 Plum grad is the school district's new assistant superintendent

-Rick Walsh, a principal in the Pine-Richland school system, has been hired as the Plum School District's new assistant superintendent.
+Rick Walsh, a principal in the Pine-Richland school system, has been hired as Plum School District's new assistant superintendent.

 The Plum School Board voted 8-1 Tuesday to hire the 1987 Plum High School graduate as the district's administrator to manage kindergarten through eighth grades.
-Walsh currently is principal of Wexford Elementary School in the Pine-Richland School District.
+Walsh is principal of Wexford Elementary School in the Pine-Richland School District.

 Plum School Director Rich Zucco said he voted no because he did not have enough time to scrutinize the candidate.